Skip to navigation

 The gopurams of Sri Ranganathaswamy Temple in Tiruchirappalli – beautiful but totally unpronounceable

-Sri Ranganathaswamy Temple is another place where peace is but a memory.
+Sri Ranganathaswamy Temple is another place where peace is but a distant memory.
 With seven concentric walls, 21 gopurams and a total area of 2.5 square kilometres, the temple shocks with its scale alone, and the fact that the biggest gopuram on the outside wall is a monstrous 73m high makes it hard to miss, and worth not missing.

 A magnificent gopuram in Sri Ranganathaswamy Temple